 Chasing Waterfalls and Fjords from Ålesund - Part 2

-After being a 'girl about town' in Ålesund (see previous post), I am pleased that today's activities of actually chasing fjords and waterfalls does not involve climbing 418 stairs up a mountain and down again.
+After being a 'girl about town' in Ålesund (see the previous post), I am pleased that today's activities of actually chasing fjords and waterfalls do not involve climbing 418 stairs up a mountain and down again.

 By the way, the hotel is great for a romantic weekend getaway!
 Just saying

-Whilst we are on a non stop four hour ferry service from Ålesund to Gerainger which is a daily service during the summer months, it is worth noting that Hurtigruten also does cruise type itineraries on their ships.
-As some of the passengers that boarded alongside us had luggage.
+Whilst we are on a nonstop four-hour ferry service from Ålesund to Gerainger, which is a daily service during the summer months, it is worth noting that Hurtigruten also does cruise type itineraries on their ships.
+As some of the passengers that boarded alongside us declared.

-With the top deck and bar area seemingly hosting every one on the ship we found a very quiet and elegant restaurant downstairs serving tea and cakes later in the day.
-We refrained from exploring the ship any further in the event we were to miss any of the beautiful scenery outdoors.
+With the top deck and bar area seemingly hosting everyone on board, we found a very quiet and elegant restaurant downstairs serving tea and cakes later in the day and refrained from further exploring the ship.
+Besides, the smacks of drama and beautiful scenery outdoors were not worth missing.

-The rain was lifting the temperature not so much.
+The rain lifted, the temperature not so much.

 Friaren (The Suitor) Waterfall

 In all his glory!
-Ok, maybe not quite all his glory as he seems to hide his upper half in the cover of the gorge.
+Ok, maybe not all his glory as he seems to hide his upper half in the cover of the gorge.
 But what's on display is worth swooning over.
-What he lacks in height he makes up for in volumes.
-As per my new found Norwegian friend with his very professional camera, legend has it he proposed seven times and seven times he was refused.
-If nothing else he is a very determined suitor.
+What he lacks in height, he makes up for in volumes.
+As per my new found Norwegian friend with his very professional camera, legend has it he too had his chase, proposing seven times and seven times he was refused.
+If nothing else, he is a very determined suitor.

 Intrigued, I wanted to know who the lucky lady was.
-My answer, quickly satisfied by an explosion of camera clicks as heads turned in the opposite direction.
+My answer was quickly satisfied by an explosion of camera clicks as heads turned in opposite directions.

 De Syv Søstrene Waterfall

-Flirting down the opposite side of the fjord is or should I say the are the heartbreakers - The seven sisters.
+Flirting down the opposite side of the fjord is, or should I say, the heartbreakers - The seven sisters.
 The suitor proposed to each of the seven sisters cascading down the mountain.
 And why would he not?
-Well the picture says it all.
-Far too stunning to be tied to anyone they all declined!
+Well, the picture says it all.
+Far too stunning to be tied to anyone, they all declined!

-Just as well, six sisters does not quite have the same ring to it!
+Just as well, six sisters do not quite have the same ring!

-Our ship docked in Gerainger and we quickly found ourselves in a little chocolate shop called Geiranger Sjokolade singing...
+Our ship docked in Gerainger, and we easily found ourselves in an old boathouse turned little chocolate shop called Geiranger Sjokolade singing...
 Don't go chasing waterfalls...
-Then I thought to myself, I wonder if TLC saw these falls before they wrote that song?